|Nutrition Facts (per serving)|

 With nothing more than tofu, vegetables, fresh chilies, and lime for seasoning, this simple stir-fry recipe is both vegan and gluten-free.
 Serve it over plain steamed white rice to keep it simple or serve this dish alongside an easy vegan Thai coconut and vegetable soup for a complete, restaurant-quality meal.

-- 3/4 cup green beans (sliced)
+3/4 cup sliced green beans

-- 3/4 cup carrots (thinly sliced)
+3/4 cup thinly sliced carrots

-- 1 cup broccoli (chopped)
+1 cup coarsely chopped broccoli

-- 2 tbsp. lime juice
+2 tablespoons freshly squeezed lime juice

 Add the garlic and lemongrass and cook for another minute or two, stirring well.

-Once the garlic is well incorporated, add in the lime juice and a dash of salt and remove the pan from heat.
+Once the garlic is well incorporated, add the lime juice and a dash of salt and remove the pan from heat.

 Serve over plain white or brown steamed rice.
 Enjoy!